 The monitoring plan treats the detention areas as a single project with five cells, three inflows and a single outflow to ENP.
-The diversion structures DS1 to DS4 were previously refer to as E01 to E04.
-The diversion structures DS2 and DS4 would discharge into ENP if utilized.
-Overflows have periodically occurred at DS2 between September 2001 and September 2003.
+The diversion structures DS1 through DS4, previously referred to as EO1 through EO4, would discharge into the ENP if utilized.
+Overflows have periodically occurred at DS2.
 Data from these overflows were presented graphically in previous reports.
-There were no overflows during the period from October 2003 through June 2005.
-After this period, overflow events at DS2 occurred for: three days in July 2005 (7/1-7/2 and 7/10), seven days in August 2005 (8/25-8/31), and eight days in September 2005 (9/1-9/6 and 9/20-9/21).
-For this reporting period (October - December 2005), there was overflow at DS2 on October 24, 2005 during hurricane Wilma.
-On December 13, 2005 there was overflow for about one hour at DS2.
-The volume of this overflow event was 0.07 ac-ft.
-There was no flow at S332B from December 23 to 26, 2005 (Figure 10).
+There was no overflow during this reporting period.
 Discharges from the diversion structures DS1 and DS3 would flow onto District property and eventually into the L31N Canal.
 The majority of the water pumped into the detention cells, as well as rainfall, is expected to seep into the Biscayne Aquifer directly below the project site and provide a hydrologic "curtain" to reduce ground water seepage in an easterly direction from ENP.